 - Demonstrated positive leadership attributes that include emotional intelligence and the ability to work collaboratively and professionally.

-- Availability and commitment to participate in 3-4 regular board meetings and 2-3 semi-regular special meetings of the board each year.
+- Availability and commitment to participate in 3 or 4 regular Board meetings and 2 or 3 semiregular special meetings of the Board each year.

 Thank you in advance for taking an active role in this year's nomination process.
 A dedicated, competent, and skillful Board of Directors ensures the future success of ILA in transforming lives through literacy.